Effective as of: 06.16.2022

 Applicants must ensure that official, valid test scores are reported electronically to AUA directly by the testing service on or by the published admission deadline date to which they are applying.
 AUA’s institution code for the tests are as follows:

 Exceptional cases will be reviewed on a case by case basis.

 - Graduate Admission Deadlines

 Applicants are encouraged to submit applications as soon as possible and well before the published admission deadlines.
 Applicants who submit complete applications earlier will typically be notified of their application status decision earlier.

-Some programs may offer spring semester admission.
-Applicants should check the AUA Admissions web site at admissions.aua.am in the fall for information on deadline dates for programs offering spring semester admission.
+Some programs may offer spring admission.
+Applicants should check the AUA Admissions website at https://admissions.aua.am/graduate/#howapp in the fall for information on deadline dates for programs offering spring admission.

-The Graduate Admissions Committee only makes decisions on complete and eligible applications.
+The GAC only makes decisions on complete and eligible applications.
 Applicants who submit complete applications by the published admission deadlines will receive notification of their admission status by email, up to twelve weeks after the respective deadline.
-Applicants submitting new information after the published deadline date by which they want to be considered (including test retakes) will be moved to the next deadline date.
+Applicants submitting new information after the published deadline date by which they want to be considered (including test retakes) will be moved to the next available deadline.
 Any new information submitted after the published rolling admissions deadline, however, will not be considered.
 Decisions made by the Graduate Admissions Committee cannot be appealed.

 Graduate Application Statuses are categorized as follows: